 2. The Hudson/Mohawk Association of Colleges and Universities: this agreement is for undergraduate and graduate students seeking to enroll at a college or university that participates in this agreement.
 A complete list of participating schools, the policy, and form can be found here.

-3. Albany Law School and the University at Albany: this agreement is for eligible University at Albany graduate students seeking to enroll in courses at Albany Law School.
+3. Albany Law School and the University at Albany: this agreement is for eligible University at Albany seniors and graduate students seeking to enroll in courses at Albany Law School.
 The guidelines, form, and list of Frequently Asked Questions (FAQs) can be found here.